rbowen/presentations/talking-to-management/slides.md

 ???

+* At AWS, we call this "undifferentiated heavy lifting", but it means
+* Focus on what you're good at, collaborate on what's common

+---

+# Dangers of single-vendor projects

+* This is an entire other presentation

+Short version: Single-vendor projects tend to be primarily about that vendor's priorities.
+(Sounds obvious when you say it ...)

+???

 * Multiple vendors protects you from one vendor changing priorities, and killing the project, or relicensing it to something that precludes your use.
 * Multiple maintainers protects you from skiing accidents

-* Participating ensures that you, and your customers, are heard in decisions
-* Focus on what you're good at, collaborate on what's common
+---

+# Dangers of single-maintaner projects

+* Same as single-vendor, but so much moreso

 ---